federicotllorente/platzi-badges/README.md

 ## Introduction

 This project is mainly made with [React.js](https://reactjs.org/) and [Sass](https://sass-lang.com/), and it was initialized with [Create React App](https://github.com/facebook/create-react-app).
 It is an App to register the attendants for a conference, and it was started as my project for the [React.js course](https://platzi.com/cursos/react/) from [Platzi](https://platzi.com/).

-Then, I incorporated Redux when I started the [React Router and Redux course](https://platzi.com/clases/react-router-redux/) in order to improve the App.
+Then, I begin adding Redux when I started the [React Router and Redux course](https://platzi.com/clases/react-router-redux/) in order to improve the App.
 I invite you to clone this repository so you can update it or make it better!

 ## Starting with this project